DCAN-Labs/opendatainit-docs/docs/access-logging.md

-# Tracking Repository Usage: Server Access Logging
+# Tracking Repo Usage: Server Access Logging
 To track the number of repository downloads, views, and other information, you can parse [server access logs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerLogs.html), which provide detailed records for all requests made to a bucket.

 ## Bucket Configuration